centro/monitoring-center/README.md

       - "tomcat.connectors.*."  #A filter may contain multiple wildcards, expressed as *.
     blockedStartsWithFilters:  #A list of blacklist filters.
 A metric satisfies a filter, if its name starts with the filter.
       - "tomcat.connectors.http-apr-443."  #Blocked (i.e., blacklist) filters trump the whitelist filters.
+  jmx: #Config for JMX reporter.
+    enableReporter: true #Default: true (provided the reporter is configured at all).
+    startsWithFilters:  #A list of whitelist filters.
+A metric satisfies a filter, if its name starts with the filter.
+      - "tomcat.connectors.*."  #A filter may contain multiple wildcards, expressed as *.
+    blockedStartsWithFilters:  #A list of blacklist filters.
+A metric satisfies a filter, if its name starts with the filter.
+      - "tomcat.connectors.http-apr-443."  #Blocked (i.e., blacklist) filters trump the whitelist filters.
 ```

 ###### Reloadability